 150th Family Legacy Opportunities

-As we prepare, hopefully, to reopen in June, we are very thankful to our generous parishioners who have helped make our 150th renovation a reality.
+Now that we are open again, we are very thankful to our generous parishioners who have helped make our 150th renovation a reality.
 We have been blessed to have many liturgical items donated by families from our parish,such as new altar, baptismal font, presider chair and pulpit.

 Deacon Chair $5,000